one-among-us/data/people/Dethelly/page.en.md

 > Girl, I am glad you're okay, wish you a happy life.

 Sugar had a very cute face and figure.
-If we change a character of her name to another homophonic one, it would became a girl's name that perfectly matches her gentle and soft temperament.
+If we change a character of her name to another homophonic one, it would become a girl's name that perfectly matches her gentle and soft temperament.

 But she just departed, with a mentality of "take a gamble".
 Her life was frozen at the age of 19.